espenhgn/container_template/README.md

 ```

 The script is interactive, and will prompt the user for some info.
 It will modify certain files in the `<project>` directory and also replace this `README` file.
+Some files may also be renamed.
 Remember to commit and push the changes after running the setup script (`scripts/init.py`):
 ```
+git add <file1> <file2> ...
-git commit -a -m "initial setup" git push
+git commit -m "initial setup"
+git push
 ```